Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Laboratory monitoring of children living with HIV poses unique and challenging issues.
 In particular, the normal ranges of CD4 T lymphocyte (CD4) cell counts and plasma HIV RNA concentrations (viral loads) can vary significantly by age.
 The CD4 cell counts and viral load values that predict the risk of disease progression also change as a child ages.
 This section will address immunologic, virologic, general laboratory, and clinical monitoring of children with HIV, with information that is relevant to both those who have recently received an HIV diagnosis and those who are receiving antiretroviral therapy (ART).

 Clinical and Laboratory Monitoring of Children Living With HIV

-Initial Evaluation of Newly Diagnosed Children
+Initial Evaluation of Children Who Recently Received an HIV Diagnosis

-Evaluation at Initiation of Combination Antiretroviral Therapy
+Evaluation at Initiation of Antiretroviral Therapy

 Within 1 to 2 Weeks of Initiation of Antiretroviral Therapy